naffis/capstone-grs/README.md

 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest

 For more information, see [license](https://github.com/naffis/capstone-grs/blob/master/LICENSE.md).

+## Privacy

+All comments, messages, pull requests, and other submissions received through official NARA pages including this GitHub page may be subject to archiving requirements.
+See the [Privacy Statement](http://www.archives.gov/global-pages/privacy.html) for more information.

+## Contributions

+We welcome contributions.
+If you would like to contribute to the project you can do so by forking the repository and submitting your changes in a pull request.
+You can submit issues using [GitHub Issues](https://github.com/naffis/capstone-grs/issues).

 ## How to run